-In this program, Research Fellows collaborate with frontier technology hardware startups on an academic-year-long extracurricular team project structured and guided by the Foundation.
-Each Research Fellow will expand their network by collaborating on a team project, meeting multiple startups in the community, and receiving support from mid-to-late career industry mentors with significant experience in technology implementation.
+In this extracurricular training program, Research Fellows will collaborate with frontier technology hardware startups over the course of one semester on a team-based research project that is structured and guided by the Foundation.
+Team onboarding begins in November and teams will commence their active project in January.
+As part of an MRF team, each Research Fellow will expand their network by collaborating with team members from other disciplines and universities, project, meeting multiple startups in the community, and receiving support from mid-to-late career industry mentors with significant experience in technology implementation.

 THE MRF STARTUP COLLABORATION

 Let's start with the simple answers.
 No, no, and no.

 This is not a consulting engagement.
 You cannot and should not call yourself a consultant.
 You will not be compensated for consulting.
 Your Unfettered Research Grant is not a form of "payment" for offering your expertise as part of the MRF Startup Collaboration Program.
 Your grant is indeed tied to your participation in BOTH programs; you receive the Unfettered Research Grant only if you also participate in the MRF Startup Collaboration.
 However, this is because both of these programs comprise the investment into YOU and your professional development that is the unique opportunity and privilege of a Mistletoe Research Fellowship.
 The grant is an investment in developing your research independence and ability to manage your own project.
 Similarly, the MRF Startup Collaboration is ALSO an investment into your professional development and career potential that hones your ability to work in a team, on an interdisciplinary project, and with entrepreneurs working on complex technologies.

 But why not?
 I still think it sounds like consulting?
 We do understand why you might feel that way, so let's explore further.